paulbaron/ShaderEditor/Log book/LOG BOOK.md

 No need to separate the data structure from the render groups: the groups can be both: if a group contains a draw call, then it is a render group, otherwise it is a data structure.

 #### Done today
 Started a basic drawing.
-The rules for the input tree are ot yet implemented.
+The rules for the input tree are not yet implemented.
 I now can draw some basic 3D shapes.

 ![shadereditor2](https://cloud.githubusercontent.com/assets/5550866/8174390/e10021b6-13d3-11e5-8c66-b03bea509465.png)